-In general, the SPCCC is given to the person who lives with the qualifying child for the whole or greater part of the year (more than 6 months) – called the primary claimant.
+The SPCCC is given to the person who lives with the child for the whole or greater part of the year (more than 6 months) – called the primary claimant.

-If you are a primary claimant, you can surrender your entitlement to the credit in favour of a secondary claimant, provided the child lives with that person for more than 100 days in a year and the person meets all the other qualifying conditions.
+If you are a primary claimant, you can give up your entitlement to the credit to another person, called a secondary claimant, if the child lives with them for more than 100 days in a year and they meet all the other qualifying conditions.

-You cannot claim the SPCCC (as a primary or secondary claimant) if you are:
+You cannot claim the SPCCC if you are:

-- Jointly assessed as a married person or civil partner
+- Jointly assessed for tax as a married person or civil partner or

 If you are cohabiting, you cannot claim the SPCCC for the year in which you stop living together.